For-a-few-DPPs-more/structure-factor/README.md

       pip install structure_factor

-- Install in editable mode and potentially contribute to the project
+- Installation in editable mode and potentially contribute to the project
   - You may consider [forking the repository](https://github.com/For-a-few-DPPs-more/structure_factor/fork).
   - In any case, your can clone the repository
      1. if you have forked the repository